douglaspetrin/docs/README.md

-### Redis - MySQL - Docker - Docker-Compose - Git - Linux | Docs / Annotations / Guides
+### Redis - MySQL - Docker - Docker-Compose - Git - Linux
+#### Docs / Annotations / Guides

 In this repository you can find my own annotations that I use to check in my daily basis.
-Despite it is for own my use, if you think it is useful for you or for others feel free because this is public.
+Despite it is for own my use, if you think it is useful for you or for others feel free by clicking in the MENU below because this is public.

 ---
 ### MENU